Application for Michigan Notary Public Commissions are accepted at the County Clerk's Office during regular business hours.

 You may also access the Secretary of State's application for becoming a Notary Public in PDF format.

 Due to staffing reductions, the Bay County Clerk's office has suspended notary service.
-For notarization of your documents, please visit the 4th floor of the Bay County Building during regular business hours.
+For notarization of your documents, please visit either the Register of Deeds Office on the 1st floor or the Treasurers Office on the 6th floor of the Bay County Building during regular business hours.